 The Art Center also offers classes for children, youth and adults, and provides space and support for a number of arts organizations.
 Yuma Fine Arts Association (329-6607), curates the main galleries and operates a gift shop featuring work by local artists.
 North End Artists Co-op members demonstrate their work 11 a.m.-3 p.m.
-Saturdays at the United Building (on sale through the Art Center other days, hours), and the Village Art Gallery (341-0039) is also now showing work by local artists in an adjoining space.
+Saturdays at the United Building (on sale through the Art Center other days, hours).